ClassicPress/ClassicPress/.github/CONTRIBUTING.md

 Using this script for all backports saves time for you and for the maintainers, and it also uses a standardized format for commit messages which makes it possible for us to track which WordPress changes we've already included.
 If there are merge conflicts for your changes, be sure to use `git cherry-pick --continue` after resolving them, because this will preserve the commit message in the required format.

-You can see a list of all WordPress changes since the fork, along with information about which ones have already been included, at [backports.classicpress.net](https://backports.classicpress.net).
+You can see a list of all WordPress changes since the fork, along with information about which ones have already been included in ClassicPress, at [backports.classicpress.net](https://backports.classicpress.net).